pytask-dev/pytask-latex/README.rst

         ...
         subproces.run(..., check=True)

+You can also pass your custom build step with the same signature to the ``build_steps`` keyword argument of the decorator.

 Each build step receives the path to the LaTeX source file and the path to the final document which it uses to call some program on the command line to run another step in the compilation process.